 What To Do If Your Child Was Caught Shoplifting

-If your daughter is arrested for shoplifting, the best course of action is usually to seek the counsel of an experienced New Jersey criminal defense attorney, who can immediately begin representing your daughter and protecting her interests against the state.
+If your daughter is arrested for shoplifting, the best course of action is usually to seek the counsel of an experienced New Jersey criminal defense attorney.
+An experienced lawyer can immediately begin representing your daughter and protecting her interests against the state.

 Unfortunately, many times parents believe that if they call the prosecutor’s office and explain that this is the first time their daughter has been arrested, that the prosecution’s office will simply dismiss the case.
 Usually, this is not the best course of action.

-Prosecutors are usually more willing to speak to a criminal defense attorney, as such interaction is typically necessary over the course of any criminal proceeding.
-As a criminal defense attorney with more than 15 years of legal experience, my job will be to speak with the prosecution’s office and discuss with them the case of your child to understand their thoughts and objectives concerning prosecution.
-I also have a wealth of experience and knowledge concerning how cases such as shoplifting are typically handled; I can use this experience in seeking the best outcome possible based upon how the prosecution’s office has handled similar cases in the past.
+Prosecutors are usually willing to speak to a criminal defense attorney, as it’s typically necessary during any criminal proceeding.
+As a criminal defense attorney with more than 15 years of legal experience, my job will be to speak with the prosecution’s office to understand their thoughts and objectives.
+I have a wealth of experience and knowledge concerning how shoplifting cases are typically handled.
+I will use this experience to seek the best possible outcome based upon how the prosecution’s office has handled similar cases.

-Before having any conversations with the prosecution’s office, I will want to understand the full set of facts and circumstances relating to your daughter’s case.
+Before speaking with the prosecution’s office, I will want to fully understand the circumstances relating to the case.
 Often the case of the prosecution may be weak.
 They may not have any eyewitnesses who want to be involved.
-There may be other facts that cast doubt on whether they can prove beyond a reasonable doubt that any shoplifting did, in fact, occur.
+There may be other facts that cast doubt on whether they can prove the charges beyond a reasonable doubt.

-In these cases, rather than speaking to the prosecutor about a potential plea deal, it may be more advantageous to discuss with them why the case should be dropped entirely.
-Once I know about the facts and circumstances, I can then offer legal advice and strategy as to how to best proceed.
+In these cases, it may be more advantageous to pursue having the charges dropped entirely.
+If the prosecutor won’t drop the charges, pursuing a plea bargain is another option.
+Once I know about the facts and circumstances, I can offer legal advice and strategy on how to proceed.

 Please Call Me to Learn More

-I would be happy to meet with you to learn more about any shoplifting or other criminal charge brought against your daughter (or your son) for shoplifting or any other criminal charge.
-It’s important to consider retaining a theft defense lawyer as soon as possible, so that the interests of your daughter or son are protected and that their rights are preserved.
+I am happy to meet with you to learn more about any shoplifting or other criminal charge.
+It’s important to consider retaining a theft defense lawyer as soon as possible, so that your interests are protected and rights are preserved.